double-great/accessibility-scan-action/README.md

 ## Action outputs

-- `summary-report`: The summary report of the scan.
+- `summary-report`: The summary report of the scan in markdown format.
 <!-- END GENERATED DOCUMENTATION -->